IanWE/Density-Boosts-Robustness-Code/README.md

 `core/feature_selectors.py`: This module is used to implement backdoor attacks.
 `core/models.py`: This module contains code for training/loading specific models (for easy usages).
 `core/nn.py;mmsnn.py;ltnn.py;malconv.py`: Definition for different models.
 `core/utils.py`: This module is for different tools/algorithms/implementations.
 `materials/` contains all saved files and results.
 `datasets/` is the directory of datasets.
+`PAD/` is the directory of PAD code, we modified it for easy usage of the API.
+Please refer to its original version for training models.
-`modified/` contains the modified code for using original PAD and MAB; you can put these code files to the original PAD/MAB datasets for replicate the experiments.
+`modified_MAB/` contains the modified code for MAB; you can put these code files to the original MAB datasets.
+`modified_PAD/` contains the modified code for PAD; you can put these code files to the original PAD datasets.

+### Description of files in Modified_PAD/
+`core/attack/base_attack.py`: We modified the manipultable features, we note few additional only features (We found having some additional only features or unmodifiable features is very important for the defensive effect of PAD models. ).
+`base_attack_drebin.py`: Ditto, but this is for DREBIN dataset.
+When you wanna train a DREBIN-NN, use this file instead.